JanKanis/gedit-reST-plugin/README.rst

 Usage
 -----

-Activate the plugin via *Edit / Preferences / Plugins* and check the checkbox next to ``reStructuredText Preview``.
+Activate the plugin via *Edit > Preferences > Plugins* and check the checkbox next to **reStructuredText Preview**.
+Optionally, you can also choose whether you want the preview displayed in the bottom or the side panel.

-The plugin is now activated, and you should have a new panel inside the bottom pane named ``reStructuredText Preview``.
-If you don't see the panel on the bottom of the editor window make it visible via *Burger menu* > *View* > *Bottom Panel*.
+The plugin is now activated, and you should have a new tab inside the bottom panel named *reStructuredText*.
+If you don't see the panel on the bottom of the editor window make it visible via *View > Bottom Panel*.
+If you use the side panel operate the drop-down selector on top of it to switch between *Documents* view and *reStructuredText*.

 If the ``schedtool`` command is available, the plugin will use that to lower the priority of the rendering thread.